 Jonathan Sicotte, Ph.D.

-In fall of 2014 and 2015, the Jacques Rossi Memorial Gulag Fellowship provided me critical monetary support to facilitate research on the impact of state coercion in Azerbaijan and its connection to the Soviet Gulag system.
+In the fall of 2014 and 2015, the Jacques Rossi Memorial Gulag Fellowship provided me with critical monetary support to facilitate research on the impact of state coercion in Azerbaijan and its connection to the Soviet Gulag system.
 For this project, I was able to gather vital archive material from the State Archive of the Russian Federation (GARF), the Russian State Archive of Socio-Political History (RGASPI), and the State Archive of the Republic of Azerbaijan (ARDA).
 The materials I uncovered highlighted the connections between mass detention under Mir Jafar Baghirov – then head of State Security and First Secretary of the Azerbaijani Soviet Socialist Republic (ASSR) – and the Azerbaijani oil industry.
 They also helped me more deeply address the profound social and economic implications of state repression in Azerbaijan both for the population of the Republic and the rest of the Soviet Union.
 The process began to develop in the late 1920s with the purge of remaining politicians connected to independent Azerbaijan, continued with the dekulakization campaign of 1930-1931 and culminated in the mass cleansing of the engineering and managerial staff of Azneft (the state oil trust in Azerbaijan).
 During the Great Purge itself, tens of thousands of citizens from across Azerbaijan were detained and exiled into the larger Gulag system.

 With the critical support provided by the Fellowship, I endeavored to prove that the transfers of these individuals and families from prisons and temporary internment camps in Azerbaijan to special settlements and camps in Kazakhstan from 1930 to 1938 was a form of state violence responding in significant part to the perceived vulnerability of the economically critical oil industry in Baku.
 Across this period, Baku would be vital for both the Soviet’s foreign trade and domestic economic policy and Soviet security policy in Azerbaijan would continue to revolve around it.